The Certificate IV in Photoimaging enables students to:

 - Apply informed skills and conceptual development to their photographic practice.

-The Certificate IV in Photoimaging can be completed in 1 year full time or 2 years part-time study.
+The Certificate IV can be completed in approximately 1 year full time or 2 years part-time study.

-The Certificate IV course has a minimum of 243 contact hours with a nominal duration of 865 or more hours, depending upon elective subjects chosen.
+The Certificate IV qualification has a minimum of 243 contact hours with a nominal duration of 865 or more hours, depending upon elective subjects chosen.

-All applicants should budget at least 200%+ (i.e. 6 hours) more personal time quoted to adequately complete their studies.
+All students should budget at least 6 hours per week, per subject of "homework" time on top of contact hours to adequately complete their studies.
 This is in order to complete the practical/research nature of the assignments set for each subject.

 The Certificate IV is composed of a total of nine subjects; Introduction to Photography, and the six further core subjects listed above, plus two electives.
 Introduction to Photography costs a little less than other subjects as students will not have as much use of the CCP facilities.